10 Apr Health & Safety

 As the above HSE chart shows there has been an increase in the number of major injuries caused by “slips, trips or falls on the same level”(HSE, 2006) and people “injured while handling, lifting or carrying”(HSE, 2006) during the period 1996/97-2005/06.

 Slips, trips and falls are inevitable on any construction site however instances of these can be minimised with the implementation of several basic steps.
 Toolbox talks offer a moment to address all staff and remind them of the importance of good housekeeping not only to their safety but also the safety of their co-workers.
-In addition to this forward planning can prevent a high proportion of these incidents, e.g. providing sufficient lighting on darkened areas of site.
+In addition to this, forward planning can prevent a high proportion of these incidents, e.g. providing sufficient lighting on darkened areas of site and enforcing the policies related to wearing a hi vis vest and other safety gear at all times.

 The rise in workers injured has also risen and is equally serious with back and spinal injuries a common by-product of poor lifting technique and overloading.
 These injuries can have severe debilitating effects on the lives of workers and result in a long lay-off from work.
 There is no simple solution to this problem however incidents could be greatly reduced with the introduction of safe lifting limits and by ensuring everyone involved has completed the CSCS course in Manual Handling.
 This course teaches the basic rules to follow for a safe lifting technique.